 INSERT INTO d1001 USING METERS TAGS ("Beijng.Chaoyang", 2) VALUES (now, 10.2, 219, 0.32);

 The SQL statement above inserts records (now, 10.2, 219, 0.32) into table d1001.
-If table d1001 has not been created yet, the STable meters is used as the template to automatically create it, and the tag value "Beijing.Chaoyang", 2 is marked at the same time.
+If table d1001 has not been created yet, the STable meters is used as the template to create it automatically, and the tag value "Beijing.Chaoyang", 2 is set at the same time.

 For detailed syntax of automatic table building, please refer to the "Automatic Table Creation When Inserting Records" section.